rsksmart/rif-marketplace-cache/README.md

 GET: /storage/v0/offers
 ```

-Returns JSON that represents currently active and available Pinning Contracts that customers can use to contract their
+Returns JSON that represents currently active and available Offers that customers can use to contract their
 pinning requests.

 It has following schema: